 February 2: Día de la Candelaria

-From Team Remitly to all of our customers and their families in Mexico, we hope you have a wonderful Christmas season and a happy New Year.
-Here’s to a year ahead full of family, happiness, and prosperity.
+From Team Remitly to all our customers with loved ones in Mexico, Feliz Navidad!
+We hope you have a wonderful Christmas season and a happy New Year.